-“Tears of a Clown” is based upon an Italian opera, of all things, called “Pagliacci”.
-Pagliacci is known as the “tragic clown”, who conceals a lifetime of heartache behind a painted-on smile.
-If you listen carefully to the lyrics of this song, you will note how it is all about being brokenhearted but, having to smile and carry on with life, regardless.
+“Tears of a Clown” is based upon an Italian opera called Pagliacci.
+Pagliacci is known as the tragic clown, who conceals a lifetime of heartache behind a painted-on smile.
+If you listen carefully to the lyrics of this song, you will note how it is all about being brokenhearted but, having to smile and carry on with life regardless.
 Robinson even managed to include the unlikely line:

 “Just like Pagliacci did I try to keep my surface hid.“

-The link to the video for the Italian opera, “Pagliacci” (upon which “Tears of a Clown” is based), can be found here.
-This clip stars Luciano Pavarotti as “the tragic clown”, singing “Vesti La Guibba” (Or, “put on the costume”.
+The link to the video for the Italian opera Pagliacci (upon which “Tears of a Clown” is based) can be found here.
+This clip stars Luciano Pavarotti as the tragic clown, singing “Vesti La Guibba” (Or, “put on the costume”.

 The link to the official website for Smokey Robinson and the Miracles can be found here.

-Thanks, as always, to KEXP for supporting great music, in all of its many forms.
+Thanks to Rolling Stine Magazine for supporting great music in all of its many forms.
 The link to their website can be found here.